GuenterQuast/PhyPiDAQ/README.md

 sudo usermod -a -G tty pi
 ```

 **Reboot your Raspberry Pi after the installation!**

-### Educational remarks
+### Remarks

-*PhyPiDAQ* is meant to be an educational tool to introduce students to the concepts of digital data acquisition, visualisation and analysis.
+*PhyPiDAQ* is meant to be an educational tool.
 Confronting students with the full contents of this package is therefore not appropriate.
 Instead, it is recommended to create a working directory and copy examples from there to the student's working directory.
 This is achieved via the following commands:

 ```bash
 # create PhyPi working directory and make examples and config files available